 Chair: Red Dog, exit right or left.
 Drop down under the top of the Red Dog lift or ski under the Squaw Creek chair and approach from the side.
 At the bottom, turn left to catch the Far East chair back up.

 Easier way: Take the Dog Leg or Red Dog Face

 10. Palisades-National Chute

 This one is out of order but we saved this one for last.
 A rite of passage, hiking up to the Palisades is often the first introduction to earning your turns, eschewing the lift to power yourself up the mountain.
 It’s an easy walk but the nerves tingle the first time, especially if you’ve seen the pros hurling themselves off impossible lines.
-But for the mere mortals among us there is a sane line, know as National Chute, the furthest chute to skier’s right.
-Take a moment to peer over the near-vertical lines of Chimney, Main and Extra and if you’re not having second thoughts you’re not human.
+For the mere mortals among us, there is a sane line, know as National Chute, the furthest chute to skier’s right.
+Take a moment to peer over the near-vertical lines of Chimney, Main and Extra and if you’re not having second thoughts, you’re not human.
 Hang in there, calm yourself and take your time.
 National has a nice wide entrance, though sometimes it’s corniced and it’s best to drop in an angle.

 Chair: Siberia, turn left, remove skis and start hiking.

 These ten runs cover some of the best, most accessible runs at Squaw, but it’s really only a starting point.
 There are many, more thrilling lines for the best of the best, outlined in great detail in the book by Robb Gaffney, “Squallywood, a Guide to Squaw Valley’s Most Exposed Lines”, many of which would qualify as triple black diamonds or more.

 To reach Squaw Valley from San Francisco by car (200 miles; approximately 4 hours, depending on traffic and weather):